Sex ratio: Environmental and individual control

 Spending equal amounts of resources to produce offspring of either sex is an evolutionarily stable strategy: if the general population deviates from this equilibrium by favoring one sex, one can obtain higher reproductive success with less effort by producing more of the other.
 For species where the cost of successfully raising one offspring is roughly the same regardless of its sex, this translates to an approximately equal sex ratio.

 Bacteria of the genus Wolbachia cause skewed sex ratios in some arthropod species as they kill males.
 Sex-ratio of adult populations of pelagic copepods is usually skewed towards dominance of females.
 However, there are differences in adult sex ratios between families: in families in which females require multiple matings to keep producing eggs, sex ratios are less biased (close to 1); in families in which females can produce eggs continuously after only one mating, sex ratios are strongly skewed towards females.

 Several species of reptiles have temperature-dependent sex determination, where incubation temperature of eggs determines the sex of the individual.
 In the American alligator, for example, females are hatched from eggs incubated between 27.7 to 30 C, whereas males are hatched from eggs 32.2 to 33.8 C. In this method, however, all eggs in a clutch (20–50) will be of the same sex.
 In fact, the natural sex ratio of this species is five females to one male.

 In birds, mothers can influence the sex of their chicks.
 In peafowl, maternal body condition can influence the proportion of daughters in the range from 25% to 87%.

-In several groups of fish, such as wrasses, parrotfish and clownfish, dichogamy — or sequential hermaphroditism — is normal.
+Dichogamy (sequential hermaphroditism) is normal in several groups of fish, such as wrasses, parrotfish and clownfish.
 This can cause a discrepancy in the sex ratios as well.
 In the bluestreak cleaner wrasse, there is only one male for every group of 6-8 females.
 If the male fish dies, the strongest female changes its sex to become the male for the group.
 All of these wrasses are born female, and only become male in this situation.
 Other species, like clownfish, do this in reverse, where all start out as non-reproductive males, and the largest male becomes a female, with the second-largest male maturing to become reproductive.